dividat/playos/Readme.md

 Tests added to `test/integration` are executed via a GitHub Action when pushing or creating pull requests.

+*Note*: if running non-NixOS Linux, ensure you have KVM setup and `/dev/kvm` is *world read-writable* (if not, do `chmod o+rw /dev/kvm`), otherwise qemu invoked by `nixbld` users will not able to utilize KVM acceleration and everything will run 10x slower.
+If you see `failed to initialize KVM` in the console logs, it means there's a problem.
+See [this (outdated) Github issue](https://github.com/NixOS/nixpkgs/issues/124371#issue-900719073) for more details.

 ## Deployment

 Update bundles are hosted on Amazon S3.
 The script `bin/deploy-update` will handle signing and uploading of bundle.